Kochi Metro: Phase II: Kakkanad Infopark extension

 In November 2016, KMRL began the land acquisition process for an extension of the metro up to Infopark.
-KMRL will widen the Kakkanad-Airport corridor to a 22-metre-wide stretch, and construct metro pillars in the centre of the stretch.
-Palarivattom Junction, Palarivattom Bypass Junction and Collectorate Junction will also be widened.
+KMRL would widen the Kakkanad-Airport corridor to a 22-metre-wide stretch, and construct metro pillars in the centre of the stretch.
+Palarivattom Junction, Palarivattom Bypass Junction and Collectorate Junction would also be widened.
 The 11.2 km extension will link Jawaharlal Nehru International Stadium to Infopark via Kakkanad, and the estimated cost at the time of proposal was ₹2024 crore.
 Ernakulam District Collector K. Mohammed Y. Safirulla stated in March 2017, that the land evaluation process for the project had been completed.

 The State Cabinet approved Phase II of the Kochi Metro on 17 May 2017.
-Unlike Phase I, the KMRL will implement Phase II independently without the involvement of the DMRC.
+Unlike Phase I, the KMRL is implementing Phase II independently without the involvement of the DMRC.
 Phase II comprises a 11.2 km line from Jawaharlal Nehru International Stadium to Infopark via Kakkanad.
-There will be 11 stations on the line – Palarivattom Junction, Palarivattom Signal, Chembumukku, Vazhakkala, Kunnumpuram, Kakkanad Junction, Kochi Special Economic Zone, Chittethukara, Rajagiri, InfoPark I and InfoPark II.
+There would be 11 stations on the line – Palarivattom Junction, Palarivattom Signal, Chembumukku, Vazhakkala, Kunnumpuram, Kakkanad Junction, Kochi Special Economic Zone, Chittethukara, Rajagiri, InfoPark I and InfoPark II.